christoller/zest/planning/planning.md

-# Food Costly / WatchTheCost.ly
+# Zesty

 ## **What is it?**

-Food Costly is an recipe management app designed to help users design, cost and store recipes.
+Zesty is an recipe management app designed to help users design, cost and store recipes.
 The main feature of the app are:

 ### **Recipe Builder**